New study: can talk therapy ease chronic pain in veterans with mental illness?

 Summary

-This study looks at whether cognitive behavioral therapy (CBT) can help veterans with serious mental illness, like schizophrenia or bipolar disorder, who also have chronic low back pain.
-About 190 veterans will take part to see if CBT improves their daily functioning, quality of life, and pain levels.
-The goal is to find a non-drug way to manage pain in this often-overlooked group.
+This study tests whether cognitive behavioral therapy (CBT) can help veterans with serious mental illness (like schizophrenia or bipolar disorder) who also have chronic low back pain.
+Researchers will measure changes in pain interference, quality of life, and pain severity after 12 therapy sessions.
+The goal is to find a non-drug way to improve daily functioning for this often-overlooked group.

 Get updates